MiniProfiler/rack-mini-profiler/README.md

 # Set the sampling rate for flamegraph, in ms - defaults to 0.5ms
 Rack::MiniProfiler.config.flamegraph_sample_rate = 1
 ```

-In a Rails app, this can be done conveniently in an initializer such as config/initializers/mini_profiler.rb.

 ### Available Options